gustavnavar/Grid.Blazor/docs/blazor_server/Embedded_components.md

     --------- | ---- | -----------
-    Name | string | unique name in the grid to identify the embedded component Label | string | label to be shown in the button Content | MarkupString| html content to be shown in the button Actions | IList<Action<object>> (optional) | the parent component can pass a list of Actions to be used by the component Functions | IList<Func<object,Task>> (optional) | the parent component can pass a list of Functions to be used by the child component
+    Name | string | unique name in the grid to identify the embedded component Label | string | label to be shown in the button Content | MarkupString (optional) | html content to be shown in the button Actions | IList<Action<object>> (optional) | the parent component can pass a list of Actions to be used by the component Functions | IList<Func<object,Task>> (optional) | the parent component can pass a list of Functions to be used by the child component
     Object | object (optional) | the parent component can pass an object to be used by the component